Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Selected Algorithms

 \subsection{Greedy Coordinate Gradients}

 Greedy Coordinate Gradients (GCG) \citep{zou2023universal} is an alternative method for optimizing over the discrete vocabulary using the gradients of the objective with respect to the matrix $\mathbf{X}$ in \Cref{eq:approx-objective}.
 In particular, we compute the gradient of the loss with respect to $\mathbf{X}$, which is a matrix of the same shape that approximately ranks token swaps.
 As each entry in a given row of $\mathbf{X}$ corresponds to a token in the vocabulary, each row $i$ in its gradient relays to us how influential changing the token $x_i$ to each other token in the vocabulary might be in lowering the loss.
 More formally, we compute $\nabla_\mathbf{X} \mathcal L_\text{CLIP} (\mathcal M (\mathbf{X}\mathbf E), Y)$, then, just as gradient descent methods takes steps in the opposite direction of the gradient, we select a random batch of candidate swaps from the top $k$ largest entries of the \emph{negative} gradient.
 A given swap corresponds to a single token change in $x$ and we directly compute the loss for each of these candidates and greedily accept the best one as our new iterate.
+As done with PEZ, we run GCG over the CLIP loss for 3000 steps, returning the best prompt as determined by CLIP similarity between the image embedding and the prompt's embedding.